nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

                 insert_func(content)
 {{< / highlight >}}

-Note that the `"type"` key is deleted before passing it to the insert function because, otherwise, it would end up being passed to the table metaclass constructor as a keyword argument that it's not expecting, i.e., the Thread constructor doesn't take a `type` argument.
+Note that the `"type"` key is deleted before passing the dictionary to the insert function because the dictionary serves as a source of keyword arguments for the table metaclass constructor (which doesn't expect to receive that keyword).
+In other words, the Thread constructor doesn't take a `type` argument.

 The rest of scrape_thread() iterates over the pages of the thread and grabs all the posts on each page.
-This is achieved with a while loop in which the following logic is placed at the end of the loop, whereby it finds the button for the next page and determines whether the button is disabled, which occurs on the last page of a thread.
+This is achieved with a while loop in which it finds the "next page" button on the page and determines whether the button is disabled (which occurs on the last page of a thread).

 {{< highlight python "linenos=true,linenostart=483" >}}
         # Continue to next page, if any.